Mortgage underwriting: What it is, process, and more

 • Credit history: Lenders pull credit reports from one or more of the three main credit bureaus and review your credit score, payment history, the age of your accounts, amounts owed and the type of accounts you have.

-• Employment history: In most cases, lenders prefer borrowers who have worked in an industry or a role for at least two years.
+• Employment history: In most cases, lenders prefer borrowers who have worked in an industry or a certain role for at least two years.
 This can help them estimate how much longer you can expect to work in the same role and receive a similar income.

 • Income: Lenders review your income to confirm that you can afford the monthly mortgage payment.
 They calculate your debt-to-income ratio (DTI) by dividing your new proposed monthly housing obligations and total monthly debt payments by your monthly pretax income.